harsh-doshii/harsh-doshii.github.io/content/posts/25_post.md

 +++
 title = "25.
-Finding Cadidate Keys in a Database" date = 2023-11-24
+Finding Candidate Keys in a Database" date = 2023-11-24

 +++

 Candidate keys are a set of columns that can uniquely identify a row.
-They are not a minimal set.
+They need not be a minimal set.
 They are all possible combinations of columns that can uniqely identify a row.

 Let's say we have a database with N cols and R rows, how do we find the Candidate keys?
 1. We make all possible combintations of columns.
 Let's say we have 3 columns, in that case 2^3 - 1, 7 combinations are possible: